pmglab/KGGSEE/doc/source/detailed_document.rst

    * - #Var
      - Number of IVs within the gene
    * - minP_EMIC
      - p-value of EMIC.
-When a transcript-leveled EMIC is performed, this is the minimum p-value among all transcripts of the gene.
+When a transcript-level EMIC is performed, this is the minimum p-value among all transcripts of the gene.
    * - Details_EMIC
      - Detailed results of EMIC-PFM separated by semicolons.
 Each result has four components in brackets: the number of IVs, the causal effect estimate and its standard error, and the p-value.
 When a transcript-level EMIC is performed, results for each transcript are listed.
    * - Chrom